 Here is an overview of what you can claim in your 60s

 Benefits in your 60s

 Although most people born after 1950 won't be able to claim their state pension until their mid-60s, and many are expected to work up until that point, there are some benefits that are available from the age of 60.
 Here are some of the most important:

 Free prescriptions and sight tests

 To get your free prescriptions, make sure you tell the chemist at the till and fill in the back of the prescription.
 You might have to show proof of age.
-From age 60 to 74 you will automatically receive an invitation every two years to be screened for bowel cancer, while an additional one-off bowel scope screening test is being introduced from the age of 55 for those who live in England.
+From age 60 to 74 you will automatically receive an invitation every two years to be screened for bowel cancer, with an additional one-off bowel scope screening test from age of 55 for those who live in England.

 Free bus travel

-If you're living in Wales, Northern Ireland or Scotland, you can get free bus travel if you're over 60 - although Scotland is currently consulting on raising the age from which you receive free bus travel, but this idea was scrapped.
+If you're living in Wales, Northern Ireland or Scotland, you can get free bus travel if you're over 60 - Scotland did consider raising the age from which you receive free bus travel, but this idea was scrapped.
 In Northern Ireland, you may get cheaper rates on other sorts of public transport, too.

 If you live in England, you will have to wait longer for free bus travel.
 You can get a bus pass for free travel when you reach the female state pension age, whether you’re a man or a woman.
 You can tap in your details at gov.uk/apply-for-elderly-person-bus-pass to find out if you qualify.